 1 1/2 cups thickened cream

-Make Crust: Combine biscuit, butter and chocolate in a bowl (Mixture should cling together).
-Press mixture over base and 6cm up side of a 6.5cm-deep, 25cm round springform pan.
+Make Crust: Combine biscuit, butter, and chocolate in a bowl (Mixture should cling together).
+Press mixture over the base and 6cm up the side of a 6.5cm-deep, 25cm round springform pan.
 Cover.
 Refrigerate.

-Heat remaining ganache on a low heat or in the microwave on high for 10 seconds or until ganache is smooth, but still thick.
+Heat remaining ganache on low heat or in the microwave on high for 10 seconds or until ganache is smooth but still thick.
 Transfer to a snap-lock bag.
 Snip 1mm off 1 corner.
-Starting from the centre of the cheesecake, pipe a spiral over the top of the mixture, spacing lines about 1.5cm apart.
-Run the tip of a small knife, curving slightly, from the centre of the spiral to the outside edge.
+Starting from the center of the cheesecake, pipe a spiral over the top of the mixture, spacing lines about 1.5cm apart.
+Run the tip of a small knife, curving slightly, from the center of the spiral to the outside edge.
 Wipe the knife clean.
 Repeat every 2cm to 3cm to form a spider web.